zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Wish a purity

 [APZ 196.2] (#apz196 .2) {#apz196 .2 .ref .apz} "What a guy here
-Wannahu “Manahia” is a kind of manipulation here Reviews the behavior of any kind (should) in a note, There is a time to behave, and not to behave.
+Wannahu "Manahia" is a kind of manipulation here Reviews the behavior of any kind (should) in a note, There is a time to behave, and not to behave.
 What is the agoucher, some here Behave where they are.
 Where the holder of the Dead Swarine is residing,